How Can You Recover Data After Hard Drive Crash, Look Here

 - "CD/DVD Recovery": recover lost files & folders from CD/DVD discs.

-Step 2: select the drive in which lost files are included and click "Full Scan" to continue.
+2. Select the crashed drive which contains the lost files and click "Full Scan" to continue.

-In the lower right corner of this interface, three buttons are available:
+In the lower right corner, there are actually three buttons available:

-Step 3: then, you can see a file list with both lost data and existing data.
-Now, please check files you want to recover and click "Save" -> choose the destination -> click "OK", and then the entire process to recover data after hard drive crash is finished.
+3. Then, you will see a file list with both lost data and existing data.
+Now, please check files you want to recover and click "Save" -> choose the destination -> click "OK", and then the entire process to recover data from damaged hard drive is finished.

 Common Hard Drive Crash Cases